 Keynote: Prim Health Care

-Statement of the problem: An extensive number of patients going to the essential wellbeing facilities experience the ill effects of the co-dismal mental issue.
-Objectives: To estimate the prevalence of the comorbidity between common mental disorders (anxiety/depression/somatization) and common chronic physical illnesses among primary health care attendees and explore the relationship of comorbidity with the type of illness and socio-demographic characteristics.
-Method: The Physical Health Questionnaires (PHQ-SADs) were directed to a randomized example of 1046 essential center participants in all the five governorates of the nation over a 5-month time frame.
+Statement of the Problem: A considerable number of patients attending the primary health clinics suffer from co-morbid psychiatric disorders.
+Objectives: To estimate the prevalence of the comorbidity between common mental disorders (anxiety/depression/ somatization) and common chronic physical illnesses among primary health care attendees, and explore the relationship of comorbidity with type of illness and socio-demographic characteristics.
+Method: The Physical Health Questionnaires (PHQ-SADs) were administered to a randomized sample of 1046 primary clinic attendees in all the five governorates of the country over a 5-month period.
 Physical diagnoses were ascertained by the attending physicians based on ICD-10 criteria.
-Results: Of 1046 respondents, 442 (42.25%) had no less than one mental issue, while 670 (64.1%) had a physical ailment determination, viz: diabetes mellitus (37.01%), hypertension (34.18%), heart infections (7.2%) and non-chronic physical illnesses (9.4%).
-Physical comorbidity was significantly associated with older age, divorce, illiteracy, and poorer living conditions.34.4% (360/1046) had physical-mental comorbidity while 53.7% (670) % had physical-mental comorbidity; and of 376 without physical disease, 82 (21.8%) had no less than one mental issue (OR = 4.1, P < 0.001).
+Results: Of 1046 respondents, 442 (42.25%) had at least one mental disorder, while 670 (64.1%) had a physical illness diagnosis, viz: diabetes mellitus (37.01%), hypertension (34.18%), heart diseases (7.2%) and non-chronic physical illnesses (9.4%).
+Physical comorbidity was significantly associated with older age, divorce, illiteracy, and poorer living conditions.
+Just over one third 34.4% (360 out of 1046) of the patients had physical-mental comorbidity.
+53.7% (360 out of 670) of those with physical illness had mental comorbidity while 21.8% (82 out of 376) of those without physical illness had at least one mental disorder (OR=4.1, P<0.001).
 The commonest comorbid mental disorders were somatization and the simultaneous presence of all 3 mental disorders.
-There was an increase in the prevalence of mental disorders with an increase in the number of physical illnesses, and increase in psychopathology scores with a number of physical comorbidities.
+There was an increase in the prevalence of mental disorders with increase in the number of physical illnesses.
+Similarly, the severity of mental illnesses (higher psychopathology scores) was associated with the increasing number of physical illneses.
 Subjects with heart diseases and asthma consistently had higher psychopathology scores.
 Conclusion: The findings call for the primary care physicians to be sensitive to the psychosocial context of patients who present primarily with physical conditions; more so for patients with multiple medical illnesses and social disadvantage.